 You can submit an online request for a certified true copy If you have lost the dog licence.
 Each certified true copy costs S$9.45.

 To pay replacement fees for certified true copy

-Change of address (where dog is kept)
+Change of dog kept address

 The dog must be kept at the address it is registered to.
 If it is kept at another address, the owner must inform AVA within 28 days of the change in the registered address.

 To update your address online, click on links above.

 Alternately, you may email the form to AVA_CAWC@ava.gov.sg or mail to the Centre for Animal Welfare and Control, 75 Pasir Panjang Road, Singapore 118507.
 The dog licence application form can be downloaded here.

 To update the sterilisation status online, update sex of dog to “neutered male” or “sterilised female”, select vet centre where sterilisation was done at, and key in sterilisation certificate number.

 To update sterilisation status online, click on the links above.